yuanchen8911/enhancements/keps/sig-scheduling/3902-decoupled-taint-manager/README.md

 ## Summary

-In Kubernetes, `NodeLifeCycleController` applies predefined `NoExecute` taints (e.g., `Unreachable`, `NotReady`) when the nodes are determined to be unhealthy.
-After the nodes get tainted, the `taint-manager` does its due diligence to start deleting running pods on those nodes based on `NoExecute` taints, which can be added by anyone.
+In Kubernetes, `NodeLifecycleController` applies predefined `NoExecute` taints (e.g., `Unreachable`, `NotReady`) when the nodes are determined to be unhealthy.
+After the nodes get tainted, `TaintManager` does its due diligence to start deleting running pods on those nodes based on `NoExecute` taints, which can be added by anyone.

 In this KEP, we propose to

-* Decouple `taint-manager` that performs taint-based pod eviction from `NodeLifeCycleController` and make them two separate controllers: `NodeLifeCycleManager` to add taints to unhealthy nodes and `TaintManager` to perform pod deletion on nodes tainted with NoExecute effect.
+* Decouple `TaintManager` that performs taint-based pod eviction from `NodeLifecycleController` and make them two separate controllers: `NodeLifecycleManager` to add taints to unhealthy nodes and `TaintManager` to perform pod deletion on nodes tainted with NoExecute effect.

-* Allow users to opt-out from the taint-based eviction while still retaining the overall functionality provided by `NodeLifeCycleController.`
+* Allow users to opt-out from the taint-based eviction while still retaining the overall functionality provided by `NodeLifecycleController.`

 ## Motivation
+* `NodeLifecycleController` combines two independent functions: adding a pre-defined set of `NoExecute` taints to unhealthy nodes and performing pod eviction on arbitrary `NoExecute` taints.
+While  `NodeLifecycleController`'s responsibility is primarily on Node unhealthy-zone, `TaintManager` is concerned with actioning the taints added by `NodeLifecycleController` by performing Pods eviction.
+De-coupling `NoExecuteTaintManager` from `NodeLifecycleController` in `kube-controller-manager` would allow to implement a single eviction controller to take care of general Pod eviction and deletion for different cases based on workload needs, including `NoExecute` taint-based pod eviction other than node `Unhealthy` and `Unreachable`.
+Splitting `NodeLifecycleController` into two separate controllers will support more flexible extension and improvement of the existing node taint-based pod eviction.
+* There are increasing needs to customize and extend the default node taint-based pod evictions in practice.
   * Whether or not evict a stateful pod with local storage on `NoExecute` can depend on the actual taint conditions, workload status and other conditions.
 The decision may require information from the external systems and controllers, which have more knowledge and context about the workloads.
 A custom `taint-manager`  will be able to control how and when a pod is evicted or deleted, including making calls to external systems and take actions on  `NoExecute` taints with other conditions such as unhealthy network.
   * Starting kubernetes 1.27, with the removal of the flag `enable-taint-manager`, replacing the default `NoExecute` taint-manager with a custom one would be more challenging. `NoExecute` taints can disable the no-execute taint manager, but such disabling can only be achieved through a mutating webhook on all pods, and it can interact negatively with the upstream `DefaultTolerations` webhook.
   * The requirement of custom taint-based eviction is not unique.
 It exists already in Kubernetes, where we call it `FullyDistributionMode`.
-When all nodes are unhealthy, `NodeLifeCycleController` chooses not to apply `NoExecute` taints properly.
+When all nodes are unhealthy, `NodeLifecycleController` chooses not to apply `NoExecute` taints properly.
 In a real-world case, the integrator may choose to define the disruption rate/budget, etc.
-* `NodeCycleController` combines two independent functions: adding a pre-defined set of `NoExecute` taints to unhealthy nodes and performing pod eviction on arbitrary `NoExecute` taints.
-While  `NodeLifecycle` controller responsibility is primarily on Node unhealthy-zone, `TaintManger` is concerned with actioning the taints added by `NodeLifecycle` controller by performing Pods eviction.
-De-coupling `NoExecuteTaintManager` from `NodeLifecycle` controller in `kube-controller-manager` would allow to implement a single eviction controller to take care of general Pod eviction and deletion for different cases based on workload needs, including `NoExecute` taint-based pod eviction other than node `Unhealthy` and `Unreachable`.

-### Why the use of  tolerations for `NoExecute` taints is not good enough for custom pod eviction?

-Toleration cannot provide a flexible and general enough extension mechanism to handle different Pod eviction and deletion cases to meet various workload requirements.

-* The toleration mechanism is not flexible enough to handle complex stateful applications and workloads that require specific coordination of pod eviction, e.g. checkpointing for certain classes of machine-learning workloads to guarantee data integrity before deletion.
-* We operate clusters where we want to disable `NoExecute` eviction wholesale.
-Leveraging toleration would require adding it to every single pod in a cluster.
-Specifically, custom tolerations will require to either inject tolerations to all pods via mutating webhooks and/or changing the manifests of all the running workloads.
-    * Custom mutating webhook may interfere with the the[admission plugin](https://github.com/kubernetes/kubernetes/blob/master/plugin/pkg/admission/defaulttolerationseconds/admission.go) that applies the default tolerations if they are trying to apply tolerations for similar taints.
-    * Toleration update in Webhooks can cause conflicts with older version of pods especially during upgrades.
-    * In order to ensure toleration updates are valid, a RBAC mechanism will be required in place.
-* Toleration won’t allow users to leverage the existing tolerations API to interface with the component in charge of handling their termination.
-* It’s hard for toleration to interact with other controllers and workload management systems, which have more knowledge and context about workload disruption.
-It also limits to kubernetes clusters and cannot handle workloads that are split across Kubernetes/Non-Kubernetes platforms.

 ### Goals

-* Move taint-based eviction implementation out of `NodeLifeCycleController` into a separate and independent taint-manager.
+* Move taint-based eviction implementation out of `NodeLifecycleController` into a separate and independent taint-manager to support flexible extension and customization of node taint-based eviction.
-* Using the existing `kube-controller-manager ` `--controllers`  flag to enable and disable the default `taint-manager` to support customizable taint-manager controller.

 ### Non-Goals

-* Any change to the behaviour of the current taint-manager
+* Improve and change the APIs to support extension and customization of the existing `TainaManager`.
+* Actual extension and improvement of the current `TaintManager`.

 ## Proposal